 For a start, Topten was able to receive data of one portafilter espresso machine, which was measured for two weeks in practice.
 This model is located in a restaurant (open seven days a week), open for lunch as well as dinner service.
 Data was analysed using the opening hours (11 am to 11 pm = "open") as well as the duration of workdays (6am - midnight = "closed", staff is present, gets the machine ready, staff consumes a few beverages during the service preparation time, etc.).
 In Figure 4, the data is aggregated as the daily average over the two weeks of data, taking into account that weekends are busier.
-When looking at the individual power curves (one example for a Monday is shown fact that Topten has proposed to focus on the energy losses occurring at all times.
+When looking at the individual power curves (one example for a Monday is shown in Figure 3), it is easy to spot that the energy consumption is to the most part (>90%) caused by keeping the machine ready (idle mode), not the actual production of a beverage ("purchase").
+It is due to this fact that Topten has proposed to focus on the energy losses occurring at all times.
 If the energy losses are minimized, this has the highest impact on the majority of energy consumption.
 Note: optimizing user behaviour is an additional topic, e.g., why is the machine not completely shut off during the night.